 Supermarket costs / groceries are another expense that you should budget for while living in Athens.
 This includes anything related to food, cleaning products, personal care etc.

 If you know where to shop in Athens, food costs can be much cheaper than in other countries.
 You will get the best prices, and the freshest produce, at Varvakios food market and the weekly street market, or laiki, in every area of Athens.

 Most supermarket chains, like MyMarket, AB, Sklavenitis, MarketIn or Bazaar, will put certain products on promotion every now and then.
-You could also check discount supermarkets, like Lidl.
+There is always Lidl, where you can get some inexpensive products.

 As a couple, our food bills come to about 400-450 euro per month in total.
-This does not include alcoholic drinks or processed food such as cookies, biscuits etc, as we don’t really drink!
-A family of four should expect to pay at least about 700-800 euro.
+This does not include alcoholic drinks or processed food such as cookies, biscuits etc, as we don’t consume those.
+A family of four should expect to pay at least about 800-900 euro per month.